GrannyProgramming/AzureMLOpsInProduction/README.md

 5. 🏢 Enterprise Readiness
 This repository is ready for enterprise implementation.
 It has been tested and proven to be robust and efficient, and it is versatile enough to be adapted to different organizational needs.

 With this repository, you should be able to get your MLOps up and running in Azure in just a few hours.
-So, start exploring and happy codin
+So, start exploring and happy coding!

 # Table of Contents
 1. [Introduction to Azure Machine Learning and MLOps](#introduction-to-azure-machine-learning-and-mlops)